HermanL02/WarwickUniversity-Notes/202401/Script_Eng.md

 ## US

 Section 230(e)(1) allows federal prosecutors to hold service providers accountable for CSAM (Child Sexual Abuse Material) in their services (even if state prosecutors and civil plaintiffs cannot).
-If enacted, this would put immense legal pressure on internet companies of all sizes to stop using true E2EE, thus scanning all user information, photos, and files.
+If enacted, this would put legal pressure on internet companies of all sizes to stop using true E2EE, thus scanning all user information, photos, and files.
 This bill initially failed to pass in 2020, was reintroduced in 2022, and again in 2023, and will continue to be a topic of discussion.

 ## UK